zuozhenggh/learning-library/data-management-library/database/rac/fundamentals/services/services.md

     </copy>
     ````

 12. Attempt to use the CLBTEST-LOCAL alias to connect as the *oracle* user on **node 1**.
 Remember to replace the password with the database password you chose when you provisioned the instance.
-If the ADDRESS to the instance you just stopped is chosen, you will see the foll
+If the ADDRESS to the instance you just stopped is chosen, you will see the following:

     ````
     <copy>